-George is believed to have arrived from Sierra Leone at the age of just three.
-He had been bought as a household slave to the Molyneux family of Wolverhampton and they gave him his name.
+George is believed to have arrived from Sierra Leone in Africa at the age of just three.
+He had been enslaved and bought to work in the household of the Molyneux family of Wolverhampton and they gave him his name.
 The family provided for George's education and then later his training as a brass-founder.

 Little is known of how George became a free man and later came to Nottingham in the 1780s.
 We do know, however, that he bought property on Chandler's Lane, close to Nottingham Market Place.

 George married a local woman, Esther Shaw, in 1788.
 Records show that the couple had seven children, although sadly all but one died in infancy.
 By the time of his death in 1834, George had established himself as property owner and he was able to leave his goods to his daughter, Hannah Cropper, in his will.

 Death - and Fame

 George Africanus was buried at St Mary's Church in Nottingham.
 In recent years a plaque has been erected on the railings at St. Mary's to mark the resting place of 'Nottingham's First Black Entrepreneur'.

 - Look at the property conveyancing deed.
 Some words look unusual now, as language has changed over time.

 - Are there any words we no longer use today included in the document?

 - Can you guess what they might mean?